Oakland Cemetery (Dallas, Texas): Cemetery management

 J. B. Buchanan was the first Oakland Cemetery superintendent.
 A. S. Hall was superintendent in 1896.
 George W. Loudermilk (1870–1948) became cemetery superintendent in 1902 and continued through 1920.
 While managing his responsibilities at Oakland Cemetery, he continued in the undertaking business and served as superintendent at Greenwood Cemetery in Dallas.
 Although there is a striking Loudermilk monument, he is not buried in Oakland.
 Others who followed Loudermilk include M. H. Duncan (1924), H. C. Early (1925), J. A. Centerwell (1930), J. L. Osborne (1937), Joe J. Chambers (1940).
 During Loudermilk's time at Oakland and later, C. H. Brantley was the sexton.
 Captain L. Fulps was the supervisor and landscape gardener in the 1920s and 1930s.

 Oakland through the years

-A stroll through Oakland cemetery will reveal the names of individuals whose families are in the written history of Dallas: Dealey, Thornton, Hobby, Bolanz, Murphy, O'Connor, Blaylock, Samuell, Grauwyler, Armstrong, Zang, Belo, Jalonick.
-It is also the burial location of others whose lives were a struggle, but still contributed to the fabric and growth of the city.
-Many beautiful monuments and sculptures adorn the cemetery grounds.
-Some show the signs of pollution and vandalism.
-Others have sunken into the sandy soil or been have damaged by mowing.
-Few family members visit long ago ancestors, but some of the recent burials are cared for.

 1900s through 1920s

 According to a 1915 map by Koch & Fowler Engineers, Oakland Cemetery was still outside of the city of Dallas.
 The city held an annexation election in 1919 and added 5.75 square miles to the city of Dallas.
 Oakland Cemetery was part of that annexed area.

 Tombstone marks the 1900 Galveston hurricane.

 A 1916 arson of the George W. Loudermilk office at Oakland cemetery destroyed many records.
 Subsequent superintendents and sextons recreated interment cards and made lists of burials from books that escaped the fire.
 In 1946, the records of Oakland Cemetery was again the target of fire after the files were rifled.
 It did not result in much damage.

 Burials in sections 18 and 19 attest to the devastation of the meningitis outbreak (1911–1912) and the 1918 flu pandemic.
 Death certificates identify those who died of these two illnesses.
 These single sections seem to have burials in chronological order in those time periods.
 There are few tombstones in these sections.